Kevin Croom

-Kevin Michael Croom (born July 15, 1987) is an American mixed martial artist currently competing in the Lightweight division.
+Kevin Croom (born July 15, 1987) is an American mixed martial artist currently competing in the Lightweight division.
 A professional since 2009, he has fought in the UFC, Bellator, Titan FC, the RFA, the LFA, and CES MMA.

 Mixed martial arts career

 Early career

 Croom has fought for multiple MMA promotions during his professional MMA career, including Legacy Fighting Alliance and Bellator MMA.
 Croom has 16 stoppages in his total of 21 professional victories.

 Croom faced Brian Davidson at Bellator 26 on August 26, 2010.
 Davidson lost via rear-naked choke submission in the second round.

 In his seventh fight, Croom faced Justin Gaethje in his professional debut on August 20, 2011.
 Gaethje won the fight in the first round via KO due to a slam after Croom attempted a submission.

 Croom faced Bryan Goldsby at Titan FC 27 on February 28, 2014.
 He won by unanimous decision.